mudipavan/Inverse-of-matrix/README.md

 # Inverse-of-matrix

-## AIM:To write a python programm to find the inverse of nested array using numpy module.
+## AIM:To write a python program to find the inverse of nested array using numpy module.

 ## ALGORITHM:
 ### Step 1: